 With all the talk about treatment, we never lose sight that what it’s really about is helping people live a longer, healthier life that includes time to enjoy the moments of joy that make life worth living.

-Satellite was founded as a not-for-profit organization by a pioneering kidney doctor.
+Satellite was founded as a non-profit organization by a pioneering kidney doctor.
 For nearly 50 years, our physician-led organization has continued to offer people living with CKD expert treatment, compassionate support and empowering education that helps them live their best life possible.